Kyuyrii/omikuji/README.md

 - i18n/qsTr (ehahahshhaha)
 - Amazon Games
 - PGR technically doesn't work for the simple fact that its CDN is stuck on v3.4.0 (?)
-- make jadeite and hpatchz optional (not automatically fetched on startup)
+- make gacha stuff optional (not automatically fetched on startup)
 - more CLI commands which i cant be bothered with yet
 - Genuinely fix some UI stuff (e.g, settings page edit/add games tabs.
 I dont like them there ngl)
 - Components tab in the settings page is a bit ass and im not sure i like the green texts/balls